hashtopolis/agent-python/README.md

   --de-register      client should automatically deregister from server when
                      quitting
-  --version          show version information --voucher VOUCHER  voucher to use to automatically register --url URL          URL to Hashtopolis client API
+  --version          show version information --number-only      when using --version show only the number --debug, -d        enforce debugging output --voucher VOUCHER  voucher to use to automatically register --url URL          URL to Hashtopolis client API
 ```